| Non-Rationalised NCERT Books Solution | ||||||

 Number of families with 1 girl = 814.

-$P(E2) = \frac{\text{Number of families with 1 girl}}{\text{Total number of families}}$
+$P(\text{2 girls}) = \frac{\text{Number of families with 2 girls}}{\text{Total number of families}} = \frac{475}{1500} = \frac{19}{60}$

-The probability of a family having 1 girl is $\frac{407}{750}$.
+(ii) Probability of a family having 1 girl

-(iii) Probability of a family having no girl.
+(iii) Probability of a family having no girl

-$P(E3) = \frac{\text{Number of families with 0 girls}}{\text{Total number of families}}$
+$P(\text{no girl}) = \frac{\text{Number of families with no girl}}{\text{Total number of families}} = \frac{211}{1500}$

-Sum of probabilities = $P(\text{2 girls}) + P(\text{1 girl}) + P(\text{No girl})$
+Sum = $P(\text{2 girls}) + P(\text{1 girl}) + P(\text{no girl})$

-Sum of probabilities = $\frac{475}{1500} + \frac{814}{1500} + \frac{211}{1500}$
+Sum = $\frac{475}{1500} + \frac{814}{1500} + \frac{211}{1500}$

-Sum of probabilities = $\frac{475 + 814 + 211}{1500}$
+Sum = $\frac{475 + 814 + 211}{1500} = \frac{1500}{1500} = 1$

 Question 3.
 Refer to Example 5, Section 14.4, Chapter 14.
 Find the probability that a student of the class was born in August.